How Many People Work Doubles? A Look at the World’s Most Exhausted Workforce

 How many of us are stringing together shifts, juggling jobs, sacrificing sleep for survival?

-Turns out: a lot more than you’d think.
+Turns out a lot more than you’d think.

 Millions of People, One Hustle

 Across the globe, tens of millions of people are working more than one job, or working one job like it’s two.
+Some of the data I could find on good old Google tells the sorry tale.

-But this isn’t just an American story.
+But this isn’t just an American story, oh no, it’s bigger than that.

 In South Korea, “gapjil” culture means workers often stay late to show loyalty.
 In Nigeria, side hustles are a way of life.
 In Japan, karōshi (death from overwork) is a recognized term.